frasten/wordpresscom-popular-posts/readme.txt

 = 2.3.0 =
 * New Feature: added support for subcategories.
 Now if you set a category, it will also show posts inside its subcategories.
+* New feature: %post_time%, it allows to show the date/format.
+* New Feature: added a new Magic Number option.
+If the plugin shows less links than expected, try to raise this number.
+Please read docs.
+* Added spanish translation.
+Many thanks to Fabio (Coco).
+* Improved compatibility with WordPress 2.9.
+* Fixed an issue in the uninstall process.

 = 2.2.0 =
 * New Feature: added the new %post_comments% tag in the format to show